 Remember Rom.
 3:22, "This righteousness from God comes through faith in Jesus Christ to all who believe."
 Please note the word, "believe" here is a continuous tense!
 We are NOT saved by good works, Eph.
 2:8,9.
 However, good works will IDENTIFY a saving faith in Jesus (Jam.
 2:14; Tit.
 1:16 and 1 Jn.
 2:3,4).

 Sincerely and Humbly Pray This To For Instant SalvationFather in Heaven, humbly I ask you to have MERCY ON ME A SINNER (Luke 18:13).
 I am now willing to totally turn from my all 100% of my sins, and FOLLOW JESUS UNASHAMEDLY in this wicked age (Lk.
 9:23-26; 13:3; Jn.
 8:12; 10:27).
 I believe in my heart that God has raised Jesus from the dead and I now confess Him as "Lord" (Rom.
 10:9,10).
 Lord Jesus, I now ask you for eternal life (Jn.
 5:40).
-I thank you that I am now saved.
-All my sins are NOW forgiven.
-I know this because you won't reject anyone (Jn.
-6:37).
 I will FOLLOW you, Lord, ALL the days of my life (Luke 9:23), then heaven will be my home.
 Jesus, ALL (100%) of my TRUST is now in you ALONE for my soul's salvation.
 I believe that you are the ALL-SUFFICIENT Savior and I submit to you, to do your will now and forever.
 Amen.

-It's Very Important For You ...Friend, it's important for you to attend a sound congregation somewhere in your vicinity where the true plan of salvation is being preached and evangelism is emphasized, IF you can find such in our dark hour.
-Don't stay in a congregation because you were raised there or because its location is close and convenient to attend!
+It's Very Important For You ...Friend, don't stay in a congregation because you were raised there or because its location is close and convenient to attend!
 Find a Bible-preaching, Bible-teaching, Christ-exalting church that lovingly spreads and boldly stands for the TRUE Gospel, where the pastor is zealous, fears God, and doesn't compromise the truth to please man or build his own ministry over the Kingdom of God.
 Also, make sure eternal security is NOT being taught there.
 This is also very important.
 The lie of once saved always saved has certainly sent multitudes to Hell!
 Remember also that true worshippers of God MUST "worship in SPIRIT and in TRUTH" (Jn.
 4:23,24).
 See also Rom.
 16:17,18.

 Finally, if YOU have decided to turn from your idols to serve God (1 Thess.
-1:9) and trust Jesus ALONE (100%) for your salvation, you need to be water baptized by immersion, even though you are not forgiven by baptism.
-This is the Biblical way and part of Christian beliefs.
+1:9) and trust Jesus ALONE (100%) for your salvation, you need to be water baptized by immersion, even though you are not forgiven by baptism to become born again.
+Being water baptized by immersion is the Biblical way and part of Christian beliefs.
 This is important for ALL saved people to do, as soon as possible, after conversion.
-Note: one gets water baptized AFTER he becomes a Christian, not to become a Christian!
+Remember, according to scripture, one gets water baptized AFTER he becomes a Christian, not to become a Christian!
 Again, the answer to, does baptism save is, NO.